 Is he having trouble chewing that kibble?
 Many senior pets struggle with dental issues and may need to switch to different foods.
 Another common issue associated with aging is problems with digestion.
 Foods designed specifically for senior pets often include ingredients that are easier to digest and may even include supplements that help alleviate symptoms associated with aging.

-*On a personal note our Chihuahua mix, Nick is now about 14.
-Dr. Sandhu made a few dietary changes and much to our surprise, Nick has a whole new lease on life!
+*On a personal note our Chihuahua mix, Nick is now about 14. the doctor made a few dietary changes and much to our surprise, Nick has a whole new lease on life!
 It just goes to show you that regular visits and conversations with your pet’s Veterinarian help you, help your pets continue to live their best life!

 The Doctors and Staff at Porter Veterinary Center believe so strongly in the importance of preventative health care for your aging pet we are offering 10% OFF the cost of Senior Diagnostic Testing in the month of SEPTEMBER.